 For those of you who have followed the tales of our misadventures - thank you.
 It makes the effort of producing such rubbish worthwhile, though it has seemed hard work at times.
 Our next trip is scheduled to be September, where we'll be covering a lot of old ground in Provence and the coast of the Cote de Azure.
 For that reason I'm not going to cover it on the blog.
 This will give me more time to spend with The Chef in the evenings.

-The possible Grand Finale for the blog will be starting about mid April 2018 when we'll set out for a three month trip through Italy, over to Greece, back over to Italy to bypass the ghastly Eastern European countries we passed through on the way back from Turkey, in to Croatia, then Slovenia, then home.
+The next trip for the blog will be starting about mid April 2018 when we'll set out for a three month trip through Italy, over to Greece, through Albania to avoid the ghastly Eastern European countries we passed through on the way back from Turkey, then in to Croatia, then Slovenia,across the top of Italy, in to France, then home.
 That should be a good one, and will require a lot of planning.

 In the meantime there are jobs to do on the motorhome, including the installation of a refillable LPG system, and before the trip next year, a complete set of new tyres.